kama34/RL-Sonic-Hedgehog/README.md

     pip install gym==0.17.1
     ```

-After completing these steps, your environment should be ready to work with your Reinforcement Learning (RL) project.
+After completing these steps, your environment should be ready to work with our code:

+- To work with the dqn algorithm, you need to run [DQN Script](./05_sonic/sonic_dqn.ipynb)
+- To work with the ddqn algorithm, you need to run [DDQN Script](./05_sonic/sonic_ddqn.ipynb)
+- To work with the rainbow algorithm, you need to run [Rainbow Script](./05_sonic/sonic_rainbow.ipynb)